 A rubric is a scoring grid or scale that features a description of various levels of performance on an assignment.
 They help to identify the required components and grading criteria for students’ assignments.
 Rubrics help to enhance the consistency, transparency, and fairness for assessing students work, acting as a guide for how students’ work will be assessed and the weight that will be given to various elements of the assignment.
 Rubrics can be used to evaluate written, oral, or visual work, and can be used with assignments, tests, and class participation.

-Here is a sample rubric from UM Learn that may be used in a remote learning course:
+Here is a sample rubric from UM Learn that may be used in an online learning course:

 Demonstrate a conscious and thorough understanding of the writing prompt and the subject matter.
 This reflection can be used as an example for other students.